xvxx/vial/README.md

 `vial` is a small web "framework" for making small web "sites".

-It only includes the basics:
+It only includes a few basics:

 - Parsing and routing HTTP requests
 - Handling POST requests